BaddMann/docs/zentral-faq.md

 Simply get started with Zentral check out the video tutorials here: <URL>

-## how does it work ?
+## How does it work ?
 Zentral is written in Python3 and runs in a Django 1.9 Web-Framework as TLS endpoint for clients devices to connect and report to.
 The technology stack on the client side includes osquery, Google Santa, and munki.
 On server side a Nginx Webserver, a queue system, a elastic full text searchable database is used to store events.
 Zentral connects to existing inventory (JAMF JSS, Watchman) The Event-Filter-Action Framework will enable you to filter events from multiple sources, tags help to set scope of probes - a combination of filters, queries, policies and actions.

-## It sounds allover complex - can I just have one feature of it ?
+## It looks complex - can I just have the osquery feature of it ?
 Yes one’s use of tools is very different and thus Zentral is build in a highly modular fashion.
 If you want to run a minimalistic setup it’s a simple change in the `base.json` config to minified Zentral to a OSQuery or just a Santa TLS server.
 Adding integrations or re-enabling features is as simple as going minimalistic - just edit the `base.json` file and restart Zentral services.

+Look [here](<https://github.com/zentralopensource/docs/blob/master/zentral-tutorial-ref.md#tutorial---episode-16---setuposquery-use-osquery-tls-feature-only-create-a-minimalistic-zentral>) into our tutorial to setup a "osquery only Zentral" in less than 3 minutes.

 ## Zentral is running over here, but why is there no Kibana4 included ?